News

 Here's the cover of the hardback version of Snow White, Blood Red; edited by Ellen Datlow and Terri Windling.
 My story in this volume appears just behind the one written by Tanith Lee--one of my literary heroes!
 I got all choked up over that..
 Amazingly, this anthology has been reprinted again and again, so you can probably find the paperback in your local bookstore!
 I'll give you a taste, but you can still buy the anthology in stores if you're curious.
 Read the beginning of "Little Red,"

 I write nonfiction, too, when somebody asks me.
 Here's an article I wrote about a cool workshop that was created and coordinated by two members of the SlugTribe writers group that I'm in.
-Jennifer Evans and I are now creative partners on a fantasy game, and we co-coordinate writers workshops for SF/F conventions.
-She did this workshop with Chris Kelly about overcoming writers block, and it was an unusually tactile type of presentation.
+Jennifer Evans (who also co-coordinated writers workshops with me for SF/F conventions) did this workshop with Chris Kelly about overcoming writers block, and it was an unusually tactile type of presentation.
 Read "The Wromper Room for Writers Block,"

 Poetry?